Tender offer definition

 Advantages of a Tender Offer

-Another advantage of the tender offer is that the acquirer could potentially gain control of the target company in as little as 20 days, if it can persuade shareholders to accept its offer.
+• Compresses the time to takeover.
+By using a tender offer, the acquirer could potentially gain control of the target company in as little as 20 days, if it can persuade shareholders to accept its offer.
 This period will be extended if a rival bidder appears or if not enough shares are tendered.
 Even so, the matter will typically be decided within a few months.

 Related AccountingTools Courses